2025 Euroformula Open Championship: Second half

 The penultimate round was held at Circuit de Barcelona-Catalunya, where David reclaimed top spot in qualifying.
 A slow getaway dropped him to third in race one, enabling Kucharczyk to assume the lead.
 David passed de la Torre for second on lap 11.
 A multi-car battle for third formed in the closing laps, and Barrichello secured the place ahead of Pearson.
 BVM's Alessandro Famularo and Nielsen's debutant Theo Micouris shared the front row for race two but both started poorly, allowing Pearson into an early lead before Barrichello took over into turn one.
 Pearson reclaimed first on the next lap and controlled the pace thereafter as David moved past Barrichello for second on lap 13.
 Wet conditions prompted a safety car start to race three, and Shin’s early switch to slick tyres proved decisive as he charged through the field to lead by lap eight and eventually win by over a minute.
 Micouris held second, while Garfias prevailed in the fight for third.
 Aided by Shin's non-score in race one, Kucharczyk left Barcelona with an extended 23-point margin.

+David claimed pole for the Monza finale ahead of Kucharczyk and Shin.
+In race one, he kept the lead through turn one before pressure from Garfias and Shin created a six-car train also including Stack and Kucharczyk.
+A series of incidents reorganised the order; Shin was eliminated after a collision, and Garfias later spun while disputing the lead with David.
+The pack settled in the final laps, with Stack pulling clear, Barrichello moving into second, and Kucharczyk securing third.
+Race two developed as a sustained slipstream group after early position swaps between David, Stack, Shin and Garfias.
+Kucharczyk gradually advanced from the pack and entered the final lap in contention, leading by 0.001 seconds in a three-wide run to the line to win and seal the championship.
+The final race again produced a dense lead group featuring David, Garfias, Stack and Kucharczyk.
+After losing ground early, David recovered through mid-race slipstream exchanges and completed a decisive pass in the closing stages, ending the season with his sixth victory.